PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

    - Select a Platform(Linux / Windows)
    - Select a bluprint

-> Important : Please select minimum 1GB Memeory to be able to install Go package without an issue.
+> ![important-shield] Please select minimum 1GB Memeory to be able to install Go package without an issue.

 > For this tutorial, we will host a static website for the demonstrate purpose, so we select `Linux OS Debian v10.8` only; However, feel free to choose whichever OS you are confortable with and a blueprints for applications listed below.